 Cyril Chapuy is global president of the L'Oreal Paris brand.
 Jeremy Schwartz succeeded Sophie Gasperment as global president of The Body Shop in 2013.
 Alexandre Choueiri is general manager of international designer fragrance collections, with Guillaume de Lesquen as president, Ralph Lauren Fragrances and Veronique Gautier as general manager, Giorgio Armani Fragrances.
 Other managers include Francoise Lehmann (general manager, Lancome International), Barbara Lavernos (managing director, luxury travel retail), Stephan Bezy (international general manager, Yves Saint Laurent) and Samantha Daude (director of new media & CRM worldwide).

-Former US marketing chief Marc Speichert was appointed as global chief marketing officer in November 2013.
+Former US marketing chief Marc Speichert was appointed as global chief marketing officer in November 2013, but resigned from that role six months later to join Google.
+Some of his duties were assumed by Marie Gulin, VP, global integrated marketing & communications.
 Marketers at L'Oreal in France include Karen Jones (VP, global marketing, Garnier suncare, bodycare, deodorants), Antonia Georgiadi (marketing director, YSL Europe), Charles Roullet (marketing director, consumer products, travel retail), Myriam Benichou (global purchasing director, marketing services), Milan Mladjenovic (global marketing director, Garnier Fructis), Candice Llorens (global marketing director, L'Oreal Paris), Caroline Lamprecht (marketing director, Gemey Maybelline France), Carine Delliere (marketing director, Garnier France), Ludovica Lemaitre (marketing director, luxury designer fragrances, Europe), Severine Breton (director, global marketing, L'Oreal Paris), Laura Levy (marketing director, YSL Europe), Isabella Weinstabel (international marketing director, YSL Beaute) and Marie-Caroline Darbon (international marketing director, Lancome).

 On paper at least, the controlling shareholder in L'Oreal is Liliane Bettencourt, the daughter of founder Eugene Schueller, and the world's wealthiest woman with a fortune estimated at around $24bn.
 By mid-2014, she and her family will control just over 33% of L'Oreal's shares.
 Bettencourt, who turned 90 in 2012, was until recently a long-standing director of the company.
 Her daughter Francoise Bettencourt-Meyers also sits on L'Oreal's board, and Francoise's husband Jean-Pierre Meyers is group vice chairman.
 (The family also maintain a charitable foundation, Fondation Bettencourt Schueller).
 However, mother and daughter became embroiled in a prolonged legal battle between 2007 and 2011, initially over the friendship between the elderly matriarch and a society photographer, who was accused by Bettencourt-Meyers of being a gold-digger.
 Bettencourt responded with a law suit against her daughter for mental harassment.
 That row appeared to have been resolved by the end of 2010, but a new dispute arose in 2011 when Bettencourt-Meyers launched a new campaign accusing her mother's entourage of lawyers of exploiting her age and health.
 In October 2011, a French court accepted a medical report which found evidence of dementia in Bettencourt, and upheld her daughter's request that she placed under the guardianship of her 25 year-old grandson Jean-Victor Meyers.
 In Feb 2012, Liliane Bettencourt resigned as a director of L'Oreal and was replaced by Jean-Victor Meyers.